Pine Cone Forest Small World Winter Activity

 Pine cone small world forest

-A small forest is easy to create with pine cones.
-The cones resemble cute little trees and come in a variety of shapes and sizes.
+The cones resemble cute little trees.
 They can easily be supported, and moved around, in a play dough base.

-Along with play dough and pine cones, you'll need a variety of materials to complete your small world scene.
+Along with play dough and pine cones, you'll need a variety of small parts to complete your small world scene.

-These can be items you have on hand or can easily make including:
+These small parts can be items you have on hand such as:

 - cotton balls